neo4j-partners/google-deployment-manager-neo4j/simple/README.md

     ./deploy.sh <some deployment name> single

+> **_Note for Data Science and Machine Learning Use Cases:_**  In general, we recommend starting with with  the `single` as opposed to the `cluster` configuration.
+It is easier to get started with using Graph Data Science (GDS) on a single instance and doing so has no impact on GDS algorithm and ML performance.

 Using the <i>parameters.custom.yaml</i> configuration file, deploy could look like this:

     ./deploy.sh <some deployment name> custom